 The costs for the test and a retest (if offered) is £25.
 University Staff will also be required to pay the mileage for the test.

 If you successfully passed your test, you will be issued with a Union driver number.
 You will also appear on the booking system's drivers list, enabling a vehicle to be booked out with you named.
 We no longer issue drivers cards

 If you were unsuccessful, we may offer you a retest.
 Usually the extra practice in the vehicle will enable you to pass the second time.

 As the only difference between a 'Van' (2) and a 'Minibus' (3) licence is the age and experience required, if you pass our tests for a 'Van' (2) licence, and then become eligable for a 'Minibus' (3) licence, there will be no test to take - we will just update our records.

 We may, at our discression, ask you to take a retest.
-This could be following an accident, or otherwise, and may be charged.
+This could be following an accident, or otherwise, and will be charged.